koltrakak-learning-repos/MLDM_learning_repo/Machine Learning/data_and_preprocessing/feature_selection.md

 - Identifying Redundant Features for Dimensionality reduction
   - Features highly correlated with each other contain overlapping information
-  - Retain one feature from such groups to reduce dimensionality
+  - Retain one feature from such groups to reduce dimensionality and overfitting

 - Identifying Relevant Features (filtering)
   - High correlation with the target variable helps identify features with high predictive power